-COC must approve a request for an accommodation if the following three conditions are met:
+The PHA must approve a request for an accommodation if the following three conditions are met:

-- The request was made by or on behalf of a person with a disability. - There is a disability-related need for the accommodation. - The requested accommodation is reasonable, meaning it would not impose an undue financial and administrative burden on COC, or fundamentally alter the nature of COC's HCV operations (including the obligation to comply with HUD requirements and regulations).
+- The request was made by or on behalf of a person with a disability. - There is a disability-related need for the accommodation. - The requested accommodation is reasonable, meaning it would not impose an undue financial and administrative burden on the PHA, or fundamentally alter the nature of the PHA's HCV operations (including the obligation to comply with HUD requirements and regulations).

-Requests for accommodations must be assessed on a case-by-case basis, taking into account factors such as the overall size of COC's program with respect to the number of employees, type of facilities and size of budget, type of operation including composition and structure of workforce, the nature and cost of the requested accommodation, and the availability of alternative accommodations that would effectively meet the family's disability-related needs.
+Requests for accommodations must be assessed on a case-by-case basis, taking into account factors such as the overall size of the PHA's program with respect to the number of employees, type of facilities and size of budget, type of operation including composition and structure of workforce, the nature and cost of the requested accommodation, and the availability of alternative accommodations that would effectively meet the family's disability-related needs.

-Before making a determination whether to approve the request, COC may enter into discussion and negotiation with the family, request more information from the family, or may require the family to sign a consent form so that COC may verify the need for the requested accommodation.
+Before making a determination whether to approve the request, the PHA may enter into discussion and negotiation with the family, request more information from the family, or may require the family to sign a consent form so that the PHA may verify the need for the requested accommodation.

-A person can generally expect a response within 30 business days after the submission of the reasonable accommodation request.
+After a request for an accommodation is presented, the PHACOC-will_provide confirmation of receipt within -respond in writing wwithin 10 business days-A person can generally expect a response within 30 business days after the submission of the reasonable accommodation request.
 Circumstances that may cause a delay in processing include, but are not limited to: delay in obtaining verification of the need for the reasonable accommodation, or failure of the family to clearly specify the requested accommodation or to provide the name and address of their designated verification source.